codybuell/dotfiles/README.md

  - [ ] add conditionals to be able to open vi, not vim, without errors
  - [ ] skim hacks, notes, and repos for handy snippets (getopts, prompts, etc)
  - [ ] toggle showing foldcolumn only when folds are currently being shown
- - [ ] clipboard integration solution, pbcopy? (define iskeyword separators, middle click to paste)
+ - [ ] clipboard integration solution, pbcopy? (define iskeyword separators, middle click to paste, help iskeyword)
  - [ ] unbind shift-k?

 ### geeklets